Hammerfest (festival): Hammerfest IV

 Hammerfest returned for a fourth edition of the festival on 15–18 March 2012.
 Anthrax and Skindred were the headline acts on the main stage.
 The format was the same as previous years with the pre-party beginning on the Thursday night.
 In Total, 57 bands played across the three stages.
 Tickets for next year's Hammerfest 5 went on sale during the festival which promises to be bigger than ever at the new site.

 Hammerfest V

 The fifth installment took place between the 14 and 16 March 2013.
 The pre-party night took place on the 14th with bands playing on the second stage.
 Hammerfest 5 saw the introduction of an unplugged stage on the Friday but in general only two stages were used.
 The event was moved to Hafan Y Mor in Pwllheli.

 Hammerfest VI

-Hammerfest VI ("Book of the Dead") was in Pwllheli from 13 March to 16 March 2014.
+Hammerfest VI ("Book of the Dead") was in Pwllheli from 13 to 16 March 2014.

 Hammerfest VII

-Hammerfest VII, titled "METAL MARAUDERS" was held from 12 March to 15 March 2015.
+Hammerfest VII, titled "METAL MARAUDERS" was held from 12 to 15 March 2015.